1. Lodge a report at the nearest police station

 5. Don't forget to compile your receipts and documents for insurance claiming

-To claim your insurance, it is crucial to save all receipts for any meals, accommodation and transportation and submit it to your agent within 60 - 90 days of returning home.
-Depending on your insurance policy for a lost passport, there will either be a per day limit or an overall policy limit.
+To claim your insurance, it is crucial to save all receipts for any meals, accommodation and transportation and submit them to your agent within 60 - 90 days of returning home.
+Depending on your insurance policy for a lost passport, there will either be a per-day limit or an overall policy limit.
 However, none of it will be claimable if you do not document it, so this is really important.

 IMPORTANT: Do These Things Before Travelling

-- Keep a copy your passport.
-You can snap a photo or make a photocopy
+- Keep a copy of your passport.
+You can snap a photo or make a photocopy.

-- email the Ministry of Foreign Affairs your travelling affairs and include the itinerary if you want to.
+- Email the Ministry of Foreign Affairs your travelling affairs and include the itinerary if you want to.
 They will forward it to the embassy.
-This is important in case any unfortunate even happens like riots or disasters.
+This is important in case any unfortunate event happens like riots or disasters.